 Kat Donatello joined Seattle’s love for cannabis and dogs into one unique business venture: a line of edible CBD biscuits designed specifically for man’s best friend.
 Her company Austin and Kat started at her home in Maine, when she began experimenting with adding CBD oil to treats she baked for her dog for medicinal purposes.
 After noticing that her dog and her friends’ dogs were reacting positively to the treat, Kat decided to produce the CBD dog biscuits on a larger scale.
 Austin and Kat launched in October 2016, and the company has already expanded to several locations throughout the United States.
 Kat Donatello recently opened a baking facility in Seattle, her hometown.

 Austin and Kat have extreme conviction about the benefits of their HEMP Infused Wellness Dog Biscuits.
-The CBD ingredient has a calming effect on dogs without giving them a stony head high.
 There are two varieties of the product — a 2-milligram biscuit for small dogs and a 5-milligram dose for larger dogs.
-This ensures a soothing feeling for the dog without excessive intoxication, and it provides relief from seizures or anxiety.
+This hopes to promote a soothing feeling for the dog without excessive intoxication.
 Austin and Kat hope to continue to expand their growing presence in veterinary clinics and retail outlets in Washington, Connecticut, New Hampshire, North Carolina and Maine in the near future.

 Brendan Kennedy already had a world-class resume before entering the cannabis industry.
 He earned a degree in architecture from UC Berkeley and an MBA from Yale, then performed venture capital valuations for tech/auto giants Tesla Motors.
 By 2010, Kennedy saw the cannabis industry as potentially one of the best investments in the United States.
 That year, he founded marijuana venture capital firm Privateer Holdings with colleagues Michael Blue and Christian Groh.